Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/RemoteLaunch-Guide.md

 fail-regex = (?i).*(Error|Fail|Fatal).*
 caution-regex = .*(Warning|Caution).*
 blocked-regex = .*(Blocked).*

+#Default status for output not matching any of the regular expressions above
+default-test-status = Not Run
 ```

 The following changes need to be made to this configuration file: